markdryan/specasm/docs/specasm.md

 The assembler will let us define the label 'this_is_a_very_very_long_label' but the following statement cannot be entered as it is longer than 32 characters.

+Labels cannot be register names.
+For example, 'a' and 'hl' are invalid label names.

 Here are some valid label examples.

 ```